abysmal-user/project-one-elk/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.
 - _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+What is the advantage of a jump box?_ Load Balancers protect

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the VMs on the network and system system metrics.
 - _TODO: What does Filebeat watch for?_